 Students with registration holds from any institution will not be permitted to register until holds are cleared.

 Web registration will not permit you to schedule two classes that meet at the same time.

 Undergraduates may register up to 19 credits through Web registration.
 Additional credits may be added.
-Go to Cascades Hall, OSU-Cascades Enrollment Services Office, at COCC.
+Go to Tykeson Hall, OSU-Cascades Enrollment Services Office.

 Enrollment in some classes is restricted by the following designations: class, major, college, level, or departmental approval.
 If you do not satisfy the course restrictions, Web registration will explain the reason you did not receive the course selected.
-If you need assistance, please contact the OSU-Cascades Enrollment Services Office in Cascades Hall at COCC, (541) 322-3100.
+If you need assistance, please contact the OSU-Cascades Enrollment Services Office in Tykeson Hall, (541) 322-3100.

 If a course is taught for variable credits, for example 1-16 credits, Web registration will prompt you to enter the correct number of credits for which you wish to enroll.
 If you need to change that number later, you may do so by Web.

 If a class is "linked" to a noncredit lab or recitation, you must register for all parts of the class.
 Web registration will not permit you to register for one part without the other.
 Likewise, you may not drop one part of a "linked" class; if you do so, the other part will be dropped automatically.
 If you want to make a change of one part to a multi-part class, you should drop that part and add the new part at the same time before processing your requested changes.
 Be sure to process the request after specifying the drop and the add.

 Some classes are designated with the following student levels: